calculix/CalculiX-Examples/Linear/Plates/README.md

 + Test of expansion sweep in the post-processing for various element types
 + Demonstration of polar co-ordinate system for stress components

-Issues:
-+ inverted sweep of elements, mitigated with `view back` in CGX

 File                    | Contents
  :-------------         | :-------------
  [pre.fbd](pre.fbd)     | Pre-processing script for CGX